 Shop with us for a huge selection of only the highest quality haunted house supplies.
 With featured items such as our cheap fog machines, quality Halloween decorations, a hefty fog machine selection, fog machine fluid, our smoke machine for Halloween effects, a mini cheap fog machine, and more.
 Whether you are looking for fog fluid for a smoker machine, fog juice for a fogger, or for Halloween lights; we offer fog machines, accessories, and haunted house supplies for halloween.

 HOW IMPORTANT IS THE WATTAGE OF A FOG MACHINE?

-The wattage of the heating element can be a good indicator of how well a fog machine will perform.
-Most consumer fog machines generally range from 400 to 1300 watts.
-With a higher wattage rating, the fog machine can not only produce more fog, but equally as important it will not have to go into a re-heat cycle as often because the heat exchanger has more power available.
+The wattage of your fog machine can be a good indicator of how well the foger machine will perform.
+Most consumer fog machines generally range from 400 to 1000 watts.
+With a higher wattage rating, the fog machine can not only produce more fog, but equally as important it will not have to go into a re-heat cycle as often because the heat exchanger is larger and has more power.

 WHAT IS A TIMER REMOTE CONTROL AND DO I NEED ONE?

 A fog machine comes with some type of activation device, usually in the form of a simple "single button" remote control connected to the fog machine via a cable.
 When you want the fog machine to generate fog, you hold down the button on the remote control.
 When you let up on the button it will stop making fog or it will stop automatically when the fog machine needs to re-cycle.
 The problem with this type of remote is that it requires a user to operate it every time you want more fog.

 But there is a solution.
 Most smoke machine manufacturers have a special remote control available as an optional accessory.
 The Timer Remote has a build in timer - volume control (like the one pictured) which eliminates the need for you to spend precious time manually operating a fog machine.